carpentries-lab/metagenomics-analysis/_episodes/08-atitle.md

 It is easy to visualize using PCA, PCoA or NMDS analysis.

 ## Creating lineage and rank tables
-Packages like Quiime2, MEGAN, vegan or phyloseq in R allows to obtain these diversity indexes.
+Packages like Quiime2, MEGAN, Vegan or Phyloseq in R allows to obtain these diversity indexes.
-We will use phyloseq, in order to do so we need to generate an abundance matrix from the kraken output.
+We will use Phyloseq, in order to do so, we need to generate an abundance matrix from the Kraken output.

 ~~~
 $ cd ~/dc_workshop/taxonomy